cavalab/cavalab.github.io/_posts/2024-04-17-inexact-simplification.md

 toc: true
 ---

+{% assign pub = site.publications
+    | where_exp:"pub", "pub.title == 'Inexact Simplification of Symbolic Regression Expressions with Locality-sensitive Hashing'"
+    | first %}
+{% include pub-single.html %}
+{:.notice}

 Symbolic regression (SR) is a non-parametric technique for finding models that present a good balance between predictive power and model simplicity, and it is usually done with evolutionary algorithms[^srbench].
+Symbolic regression creates models by using trees to compose a mathematical expression, like so:

 {% include figure
 image_path="/assets/images/inexact-simplification-sr-model.svg"
-caption="Symbolic regression creates models by using trees to compose a mathematical expression.
-In this figure, on side of each node, there is the equivalent mathematical expression.
-From bottom-up, we can see how a cool expression is created using this representation." alt="A symbolic regression model"
+caption="A symbolic expression tree.
+The equivalent mathematical expression is shown besides each node.
+From bottom-up, we can see how an expression is created using this representation." alt="A symbolic regression model"
 %}